SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 import { PropertyPaneAsyncDropdown } from '../../controls/PropertyPaneAsyncDropdown/PropertyPaneAsyncDropdown';
 ```

-Right after it add a reference to the **IDropdownOption** interface and two helpers functions required to work with web part properties:
+Then after that code, add a reference to the **IDropdownOption** interface and two helpers functions required to work with web part properties.

 ```ts
 import { IDropdownOption } from 'office-ui-fabric-react';